Mission of Burma

 Unpretentiously avant-garde, MoB is widely cited as the most influential post-punk band to come out of Boston, credited for galvanizing the nascent alt-rock movement and establishing the gold standard for that genre in terms of all-around artistic audacity and fist-in-your-face ferocity.

 Using a blend of looped sonic texturing, brain-rattling volume, riveting melodic variations, jarring time-signature shifts and live shows so physical that audiences felt almost assaulted, MoB’s original lineup lasted just four years – producing one single, one EP and one LP – but the band’s fury-fueled battering ram of explosive energy and self-evident smarts smashed down doors for groups like Nirvana, Hüsker Dü, The Replacements, Pearl Jam, Throwing Muses and Pixies.
-After a 19-year hiatus, MoB’s second incarnation stayed together for 17 years, released four albums and reaffirmed the band’s monumental impact and iconic status with authority.
+After a 19-year hiatus, MoB’s second incarnation stayed together for 17 years, recorded four albums and reaffirmed the band’s monumental impact and iconic status with authority.

 FORMATION, EARLY APPEARANCES